HatimMano/libraries_battle_DL/README.md

 # Handwritten Letter Recognition

-In this project, we delve into the world of recognizing handwritten letters using deep learning models implemented with TensorFlow, PyTorch, and scikit-learn libraries.
+In this project, we embark on a journey to recognize handwritten letters using deep learning models implemented with PyTorch and scikit-learn libraries.

 ## The Challenge